 The Library seeks to build on these gifts and continues to collect rare and antiquarian works of classic Christian spirituality, with a special emphasis on Anglican, Puritan and early Evangelicals authors.

 Access to the Rare Books Collection can be arranged by speaking to the Reference Librarian.

 Digitized rare Puritan books from the Allison Library collection.

-The Archives and Special Collections house the historical materials of Regent College and Carey Theological College.
+The Archives and Special Collections house the historical materials of Regent College.
 These include the: